leangjia/blender_docs/trunk/blender_docs/manual/interface/window_system/tabs_panels.rst

 -----------------

-Vertical tabs can be switched with :kbd:`Ctrl-Wheel` from anywhere in the region, and horizontal tabs with mouse cursor over tab headings.
+Vertical tabs can be switched with :kbd:`Ctrl-Wheel` from anywhere in the editor.

 You can also cycle through tabs with :kbd:`Ctrl-Tab` and :kbd:`Shift-Ctrl-Tab`, or press down :kbd:`LMB` and move mouse over tab header icons.
+(Workspace tabs do not use this keymap.
+See :ref:`Workspace controls <workspaces-controls>`.)

 .. container:: lead